 Meet the New SLC Board of Trustees Nominees

-*Become a New or Renew Your Governing Membership Before the Annual Meeting on Sunday, April 27th*
+*Become a New or Renew Your Governing Membership to be eligible to vote for the 2025 Board of Trustees at the Annual Meeting on Sunday, April 27th*

 Monica Hart, Executive MBA, Prayer and Clinical Chaplain and “The Marketing Coach” has over 30 years as a leader, real-world practitioner, facilitator, instructor, and marketing, spiritual, life, career, and networking coach.